uoguelph-mlrg/LDG/README.md

 **Social Evolution.** The original data can be accessed [here](http://realitycommons.media.mit.edu/socialevolution1.html).
 Before running the code, unpack `Proximity.csv.bz2`, e.g. by running `bzip2 -d Proximity.csv.bz2` inside the SocialEvolution folder.

 **Github.** The original data can be accessed [here](https://www.gharchive.org/).
-In this repo I extract a subnetwork of 284 users with relatively dense events between each other.
+In this repo we extract a subnetwork of 284 users with relatively dense events between each other.
 Each user initiated at least 200 communication and 7 association events during the year of 2013.
-"Follow" events in 2011-2012 are considered initial associations.
+"Follow" events in 2011-2012 are considered as initial associations.
 Communication events include: Watch, Star, Fork, Push, Issues, IssueComment, PullRequest, Commit.
 This results in a dataset of 284 nodes and around 10k training events (from December to August 2013) and 8k test events (from September to December 2013) .

 ## Examples